 Long term expatriates are legally allowed to drive with their license from their home country for up to six months after registering with local authorities.
 Once this time has been exceeded, a German license is required.
 The process should be started early, since the paperwork itself can take up to two months.
 If a German license has not been acquired within three years after establishing residency in Germany, the foreign license holder must go through the entire procedure of lessons and testing as a first-time applicant.

 For license holders from countries or certain US states with full reciprocity (see Staatenliste above), the process of exchange is rather straightforward.
-The applicant will need the following documentation:
+The applicant will generally need the following documentation:

 - a signed application form (available at the Führerscheinstelle or the registry office, you must appear in person)